astronomer/docs/astro/environment-variables.md

 ### Airflow variables

-Use environment variables to store values you would normally store as [Airflow variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/index.html) to have better control of custom values and configurations.
+Use environment variables to store values you would normally store as [Airflow variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/index.html).
+This gives you better control and security of custom values.
 To fetch a Deployment environment variable value from a DAG, you must format the variable key as `AIRFLOW_VAR_<VAR_NAME>`.

 For example, consider the following Airflow variable: